LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 when a call succeeds with choice-points pending, thus indicating that there might be alternative solutions for the goal.

 Note that, when tracing, spy points will be ignored.
-Before the port number, when a spy point is set for the current clause or goal, the debugger will print a ``#`` character for line number spy points, a ``+`` character for predicate spy points, and a ``*`` character for context spy points.
+Before the port number, when a spy point is set for the current clause or goal, the debugger will print a ``#`` character for line number spy points, a ``?`` character for conditional line number spy points, a ``+`` character for predicate spy points, and a ``*`` character for context spy points.
 For example:

 .. code-block:: text